Связаться с нами

 The Report Manager can extract the source information for the BOM from:

 The recommended approach is to include an ActiveBOM document (BomDoc) in the project.
 The BomDoc is a source document that can be added at any stage during the development of the design - in essence a live parts list.
 Parts appear in the BomDoc automatically as the components are added to the schematic, and the designer can immediately begin exploring pricing and supply chain options, and assign preferred parts.
 The designer can also select and arrange the columns, apply filters, add line numbers, add additional custom columns, add additional rows for custom items - in short perform all of the typical BOM preparation steps, during the design process.
+Multiple output configurations can be prepared in the BomDoc, each saved as a BOM Set, with the required BOM Set being selected in the Report Manager for final BOM generation.

 The Report Manager can be opened from: